 In conclusion, yes, compound returns are a wonderful thing.
 However, the compounding power will be severely undermined by large losses and volatility.
 The extent to which large losses and volatility can limit or even overwhelm the power of compounding returns will be explored in future blog posts in this series.

-Click to learn more about Swan’s DRS investment approach is designed to help investors remain invested and reduce volatility.
-For more information please contact Swan at 970–382-8901.
+Learn more about Swan’s DRS investment approach is designed to help investors remain invested and reduce volatility.